oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 **Figure 1 -- OpenC2 Documentation and Layering Model**

-This document specifies the use of Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) as a transport mechanism for OpenC2 messages; this HTTP/TLS layering is typically referred to as HTTPS [[RFC2818](#rfc2818)].
-As described in [[RFC3205](#rfc3205)], HTTP has become a common "substrate" for information transfer for other application-level protocols.
-The broad availability of HTTP makes it a useful option for OpenC2 message transport in support of prototyping, interoperability testing, and for operational use in environments where appropriate security protections can be provided.
-Similarly, TLS is a mature and widely-used protocol for securing information transfers in TCP/IP network environments.
-This specification provides guidance to the OpenC2 implementation community when utilizing HTTPS for OpenC2 message transport.
-It includes guidance for selection of TLS versions and options suitable for use with OpenC2.

 ## 1.7 Goal
 The goal of the OpenC2 Language Specification is to provide a language for interoperating between functional elements of cyber defense systems.
 This language used in conjunction with OpenC2 Actuator Profiles and OpenC2 Transfer Specifications allows for vendor-agnostic cybertime response to attacks.